 We produce all sizes and configurations of helical piles and pile caps, from 1.5 in (38 mm) and 1.75 in (44 mm) high-strength solid square bar anchors, right up to 42 in (1067 mm) diameter round shaft piles.

-In total, our facilities share a combined fabrication capacity of 25,000 tons/year, with the ability to quickly scale beyond on an as-needed basis.
-Additionally, we complete upwards of 20,000 feet (6,100 m) of welding production per month.
-When needed, we are able to maximize our capacity for output by distributing work among our fabrication shops, enabling our teams to more easily meet your project timelines.
+In total, our facilities share a combined fabrication capacity of over 50,000 tons/year, with the ability to quickly scale beyond on an as-needed basis.
+Having two fabrication facilities allows us to distribute work between both, enabling our teams to easily meet your project timelines.

 Our quality program was created in full compliance of the ISO 9001:2015 Standard for Quality Assurance, providing continual improvement, consistency of service and product, and complete material traceability.